hudson-trading/phabricode/README.md

 ### Phabricator's repo callsign

 On the Phabricator landing page, select Diffusion (`/diffusion`) and click on a repo.
-The callsign will be the part in the URL located: `https://phabricator.your-company.com/source/<call sign goes here>/`.
+The callsign will be the part in the URL located here: `https://phabricator.your-company.com/source/<call sign goes here>/` - so something like `https://phabricator.your-company.com/source/ProjectPepper` in the above.

 ### VSCode's folders